-- 1. Students who wish to explore problems that have not been resolved to their satisfaction can initiate the appeal process. - 2.
-Students who are in the appeal process may not attend clinical laboratory nor sit for any examinations until the appeal is resolved. - The College appeal policy is detailed in the College Student Handbook and on the College Website.
+1. Students who wish to explore problems that have not been resolved

+- 2. Students who are in the appeal process may not attend clinical laboratory nor sit for any examinations until the appeal is resolved. - 3.
+The College appeal policy is detailed in the College Student Handbook and on the College Website.